afterwind-io/comcat/README.md

 ##### Message Request

-The message request is initiated by `Leader` and manually generated from user land.
-Since sending message is also a proof of activity, the rules for message request is the same as heartbeat.
+The message request is initiated by `Leader` and manually invoked from user land.

 When the message request stage starts:

-- [`Actor`] Increase the local `term` by 1, and send it along `Message Request RPC` to `Dealer`
+- [`Actor`] Send its own id along `Message Request RPC` to `Dealer`
-- [`Dealer`] Check the incoming term(`a`) against local term(`b`):
+- [`Dealer`] Check the incoming id(`a`) against current leader id(`b`):
-  - If `a > b`, request check succeed
+  - If `a == b`, request check succeed
     - Send the message
-      - Override the local term with the incoming term
-      - Accept and reply with incoming term
   - Else, request check failed
-      - Reject and reply with the local term
-- [`Actor`] Check the reply:
-  - If the request is rejected,
-    - Override the local term with the incoming term
-    - Convert to `Candidate`
-    - Start election loop
-  - Else,
-    - Restart heartbeat loop

 #### Caveats

-There are some certain situations where:
+TL;DR: Messages **may be lost** during the shifting of `Leader`s.

+Consider the following cases:

+##### Case 1

+> The tab owns the connection is closed.
+X seconds later another tab is elected as leader and establishes the connection instead.

+Message lost after tab closing is unavoidable.
+One of our goals is to keep one and one connection alone, so there must be a vacancy period before a new `Leader` is elected.
+A possible way to solve this is to keep multiple connections, but apparently it is off-target here.

+##### Case 2

-- A stale `Leader` is waiting for the response of heartbeat, but meanwhile one or more message requests are issued;
+> The tab owns the connection is freezed for a few seconds and then recovered.
+It is not the leader now, and it is waiting for confirmation from heartbeat request.
+During that exact period, one or more message requests are issued;

-TODO
+As previously mentioned, if a stale `Leader` is tying to send messages, those requests will be instantly failed due to the leader id check.
+That means, those messages from the stale `Leader` will be "ditched" right away.
+Please be advised that this is **intentional**.

+Supposed that the actual connection we talked about is created by Websocket.
+While a stale `Leader` is waiting for heartbeat request, its connection is being **kept open**.
+If the server pushes a message right now, both the stale `Leader` and the current `Leader` will receive the message, and trying to issue a broadcast at the same time.
+This causes the same message being sent twice, which breaks the no-duplicate guarantee.

 ### Generating the embedded `SharedWorker`